 Once you have confirmed the disc is scratched you can try a few things to fix the problem.

-The first is to use a wet or dry cloth to clean the disc.
-Use circular motions to clean it, or wipe from out-to-inside or inside to out.
+One method is to use a wet or dry cloth to clean the disc.
+Use circular motions to clean it, or wipe from out-to-inside or inside-to-out.
 Never wipe in the direction around the tracks, as this can cause track skippage and actually make the problem worse.

-The first step is to try a new cable and connection port on the motherboard to see if that fixes your problem.
-If it doesn’t you can try to plug another know-good drive in to see if the problem is coming from the old drive or the motherboard.
+The first step is to try a new cable and connection port on the motherboard.
+If it doesn’t work, try another drive that you know works—this will determine whether the problem is the drive itself or the motherboard.

 If the drive is broken then you could send it for warranty repair, depending on its age, but it’s likely to be more time and cost effective to buy a new drive.
 Depending on how old your drive is, the new one could have faster read and write times anyway.